anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Christmas Day {#christmasday}

+'Set III should be used at some service during the celebration.'

 Set I (emphasis on the salvation Jesus brings)

-* **Isaiah 9.2-7** speaks of those in darkness seeing 'a great light', and announces that 'a child has been born', who will be named 'Wonderful Counsellor...', and who will reign 'with justice and with righteousness'.
+* **Isaiah 9.2-7** (see BCP+) speaks of those in darkness seeing 'a great light', and announces that 'a child has been born', who will be named 'Wonderful Counsellor...', and who will reign 'with justice and with righteousness'.
 * **Psalm 96** calls for rejoicing before the Lord, because 'he comes, he comes to judge the earth', 'with righteousness'.
 * **Titus 2.11-14** says that 'the grace of God has appeared, bringing salvation to all' through Jesus, who 'gave himself for us'.
-* **Luke 2.1-14 [15-20]** is about Jesus' birth in Bethlehem, the angels appearing to the shepherds and announcing the birth of a Saviour, [and the shepherds going to Bethlehem to 'see'].
+* **Luke 2.1-14 [15-20]** (see BCP+) is about Jesus' birth in Bethlehem, the angels appearing to the shepherds and announcing the birth of a Saviour, [and the shepherds going to Bethlehem to 'see'].

 Set II (emphasis on God's glory appearing and being seen)

 * **Isaiah 62.6-12** begins by speaking of king and nations who will 'see ... your glory', and says to Zion, 'See, your salvation comes'.
 * **Psalm 97** says of the Lord that 'all the peoples have seen his glory'.
-* **Titus 3.4-7** speaks of 'when the goodness and loving-kindness of God our Saviour appeared'.
+* **Titus 3.4-7** (see BCP+) speaks of 'when the goodness and loving-kindness of God our Saviour appeared'.
-* **Luke 2.[1-7] 8-20** is about [Jesus' birth in Bethlehem], the angels appearing to the shepherds and announcing the birth of a Saviour, and the shepherds going to Bethlehem to 'see'.
+* **Luke 2.[1-7] 8-20** (see BCP+) is about [Jesus' birth in Bethlehem], the angels appearing to the shepherds and announcing the birth of a Saviour, and the shepherds going to Bethlehem to 'see'.

 Set III (emphasis on Jesus' divinity)

 * **Isaiah 52.7-10** speaks of 'the return of the Lord to Zion', and says that he 'has bared his holy arm before the eyes of all the nations'.
-* **Psalm 98** speaks of the Lord bring victory by his 'own right hand and his holy arm', and calls for rejoicing before the Lord, because 'he comes to judge the earth'.
+* **Psalm 98** (see BCP+) speaks of the Lord bring victory by his 'own right hand and his holy arm', and calls for rejoicing before the Lord, because 'he comes to judge the earth'.
 * **Hebrews 1.1-4 [5-12]** (see BCP) speaks of the 'Son' through whom God 'created the worlds', who is 'the exact imprint of God's very being', and who is 'superior to angels'.
 [When God 'brings the firstborn into the world', the angels worship him.]
 * **John 1.1-14** (see BCP) speaks of the 'Word' who 'was God', through whom 'all things came into being', and who 'became flesh'.